hippylib/soupy/paper/paper.md

 ![Structure of a PDE-constrained OUU problem, illustrating the main components and their corresponding classes as implemented in SOUPy. \label{fig:diagram}](diagram.pdf) -->

-SOUPy aims to provide a platform to formulate and solve PDE-constrained OUU problems using efficient derivative-based optimization methods.
+SOUPy aims to provide a unified platform to formulate and solve PDE-constrained OUU problems using efficient derivative-based optimization methods.
-Users supply the definitions for the PDE constraint, QoI, and additional penalty terms to account for the cost of design/control.
+Users supply the definitions for the PDE constraint, QoI, and additional penalty terms that account for the cost of design/control.
 To this end, SOUPy makes use of FEniCS, an open source finite element library, to create and solve the underlying PDEs.
-The unified form language (UFL) [@AlnaesMartinLoggEtAl14] used by FEniCS also allows users to define the PDE, QoI, and penalty terms using their variational forms.
+The unified form language (UFL) [@AlnaesMartinLoggEtAl14] used by FEniCS allows users to conveniently define the PDE, QoI, and penalty terms using their variational forms.
 SOUPy is also integrated with hIPPYlib, an open source library for large-scale inverse problems, adopting its framework for adjoint-based derivative computation that leverages the symbolic differentiation capabilities of UFL, and algorithms for efficient sampling of random fields.
 Users are then given the option to choose from a suite of risk measures.